forTEXT/catma-py/README.md

 Classes and functions for parsing HotCorefDe specific annotations into CATMA Annotation structures.

 ### hotcorefde2catma
-A script that loads a CoNLL-2012 formatted HotCorefDe-output file and converts the containing annotations to CATMA TEI-XML Annotation Collection which can be imported into CATMA.
+A script that loads a CoNLL-2012 formatted HotCorefDe-output file and converts the containing annotations to a CATMA TEI-XML Annotation Collection which can be imported into CATMA.